Updated: May 2008

 II.)
 The Composer's Personal Life, His Operatic Works, Recordings & Literary References

-Page No. 6-Section F - Balfe's Personal side - His wife and family.
-Balfe's death and burial.
+Page No. 6-Section F - Balfe's personal side - his wife and family.
+Balfe' death.

 Page No. 7-Section G - Balfe's memory is honored in London and Dublin.
 His final opera performed.